snpsuen/XDP_LBDSR_Enhance/README.md

 ### Setup and Experimentation

 A testbed of docker containers is set up for experimentation with the use case example.
-The steps are pretty much the same a those of the [earlier repo](https://github.com/snpsuen/XDP_DSR_Load_Balancer) You may choose a Linux VM or a [Killercoda Ubuntu Playground (https://killercoda.com/playgrounds/scenario/ubuntu) to start with as a host of the following containers.
+The steps are pretty much the same as those of the [earlier repo](https://github.com/snpsuen/XDP_DSR_Load_Balancer) You may choose a Linux VM or a [Killercoda Ubuntu Playground] (https://killercoda.com/playgrounds/scenario/ubuntu) to start with as a host of the following containers.
 * Load balancer: lbdsr01
 * Backend Server A: backend-A
 * Backend Server B: backend-B